Conceptual Lab development co-ordinated by KGHM Cuprum R&D centre, Poland

 The original purpose, current use and future plans

 The KGHM mines were constructed mainly for the copper ore excavation, processing and smelting.
 They are constantly under development for almost 60 years.
 In selected areas of existing mine workings, pilot/trial panels used to be furnished for research and development purposes.

 The KGHM mines are located about 75 km NW from the capital of Lower Silesia – Wrocław with circa 650000 habitants, railway station, international airport, universities and other high education and research institutions.
 The A4 motorway and the interregional road S3 guarantee easy access to the mines.
 The nearest regional airport is located in Lubin.

 All data from KGHM’s investigations and research activities are stored in KGHM’s archives located at the appropriate departments in the mines and the main offices in the Lubin headquarters.
 The databases generally are not available for researchers unless they are authorised.

 Specialised knowledge, services

-Specialised knowledge in geology, hydrogeology, geochemistry, ground water chemistry, geophysics, rock mechanics, rock engineering, clay materials and especially swelling clays etc. Scientific and technical experts available at site or in networks.
-Organisation for guiding, planning and starting external projects including experimental services ranging from drilling, measurements to construction of prototypes.
+Specialised knowledge exists in geology, hydrogeology, geochemistry, groundwater chemistry, geophysics, rock mechanics, rock engineering, clay materials and especially swelling clays etc. Scientific and technical experts available at the site or in networks.
+Organisation for guiding, planning and starting external projects including experimental services ranging from drilling, measurements to the construction of prototypes.